nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The above diagram looks at the overall structure of how the flashcard component is being implemented.
-This component is split into 4 different classes, their associations and multiplicity as explained in the above Figure 7.
+This component is split into 4 different classes, their associations and multiplicity as explained in the above Figure.
 1. The main class `FlashcardRun` will be accessed when the flashcard mode is called in `StudyIt` Class.
 1. `FlashcardRun` class is associated with `FlashcardStorage` class that is used to store data in .txt file.
 1.`FlashcardDeck` class which contains any number of `Flashcards`.

 **Flashcard Implementation**

+This section explains the details on how certain features are implemented in flashcard.

+When `FlashcardRun` is first initialised by `StudyIt`, it will construct the `FlashcardDeck` class.

 ![Sequence Diagram when user input “add card” command](Images/addCard_sequenceDiagram.png)

-With reference to Figure 8, when `FlashcardRun` is first initialised by `StudyIt`, it will construct the `FlashcardDeck` class.
-As an add card command is given by the user, `FlashcardRun` will take in the command and call `addCard()` method in `FlashcardDeck` which constructs a new Flashcard object and stores it inside the `FlashcardDeck` object.The `addCard()` function will then show the user the question and answer of the flashcard that have been created.
+With reference to the figure above, as an "add card" command is given by the user, `FlashcardRun` will take in the command and call `addCard()` method in `FlashcardDeck` which constructs a new Flashcard object and stores it inside the `FlashcardDeck` object.The `addCard()` function will then show the user the question and answer of the flashcard that has been created.

+Other possible commands that are not shown in the figure work in a similar way where command is parsed in `FlashcardRun` Class, and calls the corresponding function within the `FlashcardDeck` Class. `WriteToFile` function is called at the end of the process to update any changes to the deck to the data file.

 <!-- @@author -->

 ## Documentation, logging, testing, configuration, dev-ops
 ### Testing guide
 Running tests: